Contact: Yonah Zeitz - 347-201-2768 - [email protected]

-Ts Candii, CEO of Black Trans Nation, said: “I am honored to be apart of Less Is More NY victory for parole reform.
-Bail reform lead to a immediate release 40% reduction in human trafficking from the state jail population.
-Years to come the state jail will reduce its human population eventually closing Rikers Island.
+TS Candii, CEO of Black Trans Nation, said: "I am honored to be a part of the Less Is More NY victory for parole reform.
+In years to come the state jail will reduce their human population, eventually closing Rikers Island.
 Black and brown lives are being restored.
 Families are being reunited.
 Humans are learning how to live again in normal society.
-Thank you“
+Thank you."

 Rabbi Sharon Kleinbaum, Senior Rabbi, Congregation Beit Simchat Torah, said: "Congregation Beit Simchat Torah believes in the ability of every human being to pursue a path of teshuva, the Jewish concept of restoring one’s relationship to the community and to one’s self, and we support New Yorkers' efforts to build better lives for themselves, their families, and their communities following incarceration.
 We applaud and thank Governor Hochul for signing #LessIsMoreNY and helping to create a more just New York by eliminating reincarceration for most technical parole violations"